This section identifies considerations for setting up and maintaining WebLogic Portal databases.

 You use the WebLogic Portal Propagation Utility to move portal metadata from one portal environment to another.
 You should be aware of the usage of this utility, and back up your databases prior to propagation.

 By design, when you move a portal environment, not all database data is propagated.
 For example, user and group data is not propagated.

-For more information about the Propagation Utility, and what database data is propagated, see the Oracle Fusion Middleware Production Operations Guide for Oracle WebLogic Portal.
+For more information about the Propagation Utility, and what database data is propagated, see the Production Operations Guide.
 This guide also describes database environment considerations for team development.